 Unstressed words and syllables are usually said faster and at a lower volume than stressed words or syllables.
 As a result, the vowel sound in an unstressed word or syllable can lose its purity.
-In Level 1 of Phonics Hero (sign up for a free Teacher Account here), students learn the tricky word ‘the‘, and in Level 2 they learn ‘a‘.
+In Level 1 of Phonics Hero (access free resources with Teacher Account here), students learn the tricky word ‘the‘, and in Level 2 they learn ‘a‘.
 These words are articles, so they are unaccented, and the unaccented vowel in each of these words sounds like /uh/.
 We don’t hear the expected ‘long e’ or ‘long a’ sound.
 Schwa is the most common vowel sound in the English language because most unstressed vowels are pronounced as a schwa.

 The word ‘schwa’ comes from Hebrew and children usually enjoy saying it.
 Schwa is related to the short vowel sounds because it can be spelled by any of them, including the semi-vowel ‘y’.
 I like to refer to it as the ‘lazy’ vowel cousin.
 You hardly open your mouth to create this vowel sound.
 The tongue, the lips and the jaw are relaxed.
 The schwa sound is represented by a /Ə/ in the Phonetic Alphabet (like an upside down ‘e’ or an ‘e’ too lazy to sit up!)
 It takes very little time to say in a word – so little that we, on occasion, lazily skip right over it when saying a word (e.g. the second ‘o’ in ‘chocolate’ or the first ‘e’ in ‘different’) or don’t even represent it when spelling (e.g. the vowel sound between ‘-th-‘ and ‘-m’ in ‘rhythm’).

 I believe it is particularly important to explicitly teach EALD students, and students struggling with learning difficulties in reading and spelling, the schwa feature of the English language.
 Introduce it once they are reading and writing two-syllable words.
 These are included in Part 2 of Phonics Hero, The Advanced Code, and, of course, there are many in Part 3.
 You may have to explain it earlier if students struggle with tricky words containing schwa in Part 1 such as ‘the’, ‘a’, ‘today’, ‘of’, ‘away’.